Is College Works Painting A Scam?

 I Worked Too Hard And Got Paid Too Little...

 Why do students participate in CWP?
 Is it the money?
 Is it the experience maybe?
 Do they want to meet people?
-Most of our managers would tell you that they learned more through their experience with CWP than they did attending their first few years of college!
+Most of our interns would tell you that they learned more through their experience with CWP than they did attending their first few years of college!
 They will also attest to the invaluable network of associates that they were introduced to.

 This program is designed to give students transferable skills that can be used to help them in their future careers.
-Some managers work twice as hard for the same results as the next.
+Some interns work twice as hard for the same results as the next.
 Just as some students have to study twice as much to achieve the same grade point average.
 The difference is that we do not charge them for this education.
 In fact, we pay them to participate.

 With everything we do, results are achieved based on a different level of exertion.
 Some students do have to work a lot to have success and get the results necessary to make money and be considered a success.
 What is the pay?
 Is it just the money?
 No!
 Students receive unmatched experience and see more job offers as a result.
-Through CWP, students find it much easier to secure a job, gain acceptance to graduate school or move up quickly from their entry-level position.
+Through CWP, students find it much easier to secure a job, gain acceptance to graduate school or move up quickly from their first after-college entry-level position.

 The Company Gets Their 40% And Everyone Else Gets Screwed...

 Painters are also paid regardless of payments coming in.
-CWP assumes an enormous amount of responsibility for managers' actions, therefore we monitor them closely.
+CWP assumes an enormous amount of responsibility for interns' actions, therefore we monitor them closely.
 Our 40% is largely used to provide students with what they need to look and be professional out there.
 We give them:

 - Lawn signs